 Predicted noise levels when dumping behind the 15m western edge of the OOP1 (with haul road also behind the bund) are summarised in Table 16.
 All exceedances of the most stringent (night time) criteria are shaded grey and major (5 dB or more) exceedances are shown in bold type.
+The corresponding criterion is also shaded/bolded.
 Noise contours for this scenario are shown in Figures 13 to 16 in Appendix A.